-Let us assume that Host A is communicating with Server B, and that, as a result of the widespread filtering of IPv6 packets with extension headers (including fragmentation)

-[I-D.ietf-v6ops-ipv6-ehs-in-real-world], some intermediate node filters fragments between Host A and Server B. If an attacker sends a forged ICMPv6 "Packet Too Big" (PTB) error message to server B, reporting an MTU smaller than 1280, this will trigger the generation of IPv6 atomic fragments from that moment on (as required by [RFC2460]).
-When server B starts sending IPv6 atomic fragments (in response to the received ICMPv6 PTB), these packets will be dropped, since we previously noted that packets with IPv6 EHs were being dropped between Host A and Server B. Thus, this situation will result in a Denial of Service (DoS) scenario.
+Unfortunately, even nodes that already implement [RFC6946] can be subject to DoS attacks as a result of the generation of IPv6 atomic fragments.
+Let us assume that Host A is communicating with Server B, and that, as a result of the widespread dropping of IPv6 packets that contain extension headers (including fragmentation) [I-D.ietf-v6ops-ipv6-ehs-in-real-world], some intermediate node filters fragments between Host A and Server B. If an attacker sends a forged ICMPv6 "Packet Too Big" (PTB) error message to server B, reporting an MTU smaller than 1280, this will trigger the generation of IPv6 atomic fragments from that moment on (as required by [RFC2460]).
+When server B starts sending IPv6 atomic fragments (in response to the received ICMPv6 PTB), these packets will be dropped, since we previously noted that IPv6 packets with extension headers were being dropped between Host A and Server B. Thus, this situation will result in a Denial of Service (DoS) scenario.